 Day 3 Twizel – Omarama

-We cycle out of Twizel this morning on a sealed rural road to the Pukaki – Ohau canal.
+Cycle out of Twizel this morning to the Pukaki – Ohau canal to Ohau Weir.
 The fields in this area became the setting for the pivotal battle of Pelennor Field in the Lord of the Rings ‘The Return of the King’.
-This 19km cycleway section follows the road alongside the canal to the Ohau weir.
 Here we enjoy morning tea with a fabulous view overlooking Lake Ohau and the Ben Ohau and Barrier Ranges.
-The next 14km section is on purpose built cycle trail along the edge of Lake Ohau and across to Lake Middleton.
-Continue 5km to Ohau Lodge where a sumptous lunch awaits.
-From here a challenging but spectacular 19km section of Alps 2 Ocean trail awaits, featuring a climb to the Tarnbrae highpoint and down again to the Quailburn.
-The final 23km ride takes you on an easy descent of the Quailburn and a short distance along the trail to Omarama and our accommodation.
-Enjoy an optional visit to the Omarama Hot Tubs.
+Following the refreshment stop the next section of cycle trail follows the edge of Lake Ohau to Ohau Lodge where a sumptuous platter lunch awaits.
+From here a challenging but spectacular section of Alps 2 Ocean trail beckons, featuring a climb to the Tarnbrae highpoint and down to the Quailburn.
+The final ride takes you on an easy descent of the Quailburn to Omarama and our accommodation.
+After the ride enjoy an optional visit to the Omarama Hot Tubs.

 Cycle Distance: 80km